brianhouse/art_and_code/units/1_coordinates/lecture.md

 How about a circle in the center?

-`circle` takes three parameters: the x and y coordinates of its center, and the diameter of the circle.
+`circle` takes three arguments: the x and y coordinates of its center, and the diameter of the circle.
 The center point of the canvas is half its width (640 / 2 = 320) and half its height (480 / 2 = 240):

 ```py
 size(640, 480)              # width, height